asdeq20062/TrainGood/README.md

 # TrainGood
-A web platform for people to find the personal trainer built with Node.js, Express, NextJS, ReactJS, MaterialUI, MySQL, Docker.
-Trainers can post their details on this website and users can rate and comment the trainers.
+A web platform built built with Node.js, Express, NextJS, ReactJS, MaterialUI, MySQL and Docker for people to find personal trainers.
+Trainers can post their details on this website and users can rate and comment on the trainers.

 ## Demo
 Link: http://traingood-frontend.herokuapp.com/